In order to build WSO2 products from the Source distribution, it is necessary to install Apache Maven on Windows.

 2. In the opened CMD window, type the following command and press <Enter>:

 3. Information on current version of Apache Maven and M2_HOME location is displayed.
 For example,

 *"System variables"* or *"User variables"*?

 If it is needed to set up variables only for the user currently logged in, JAVA_HOME should be set up in "User Variables" (the same way as in "System variables").
 These changes will not affect any other users.

 Variable set up will be effective for the CMD opened after this operation.
 In case a CMD had been run before the variable was set up, this change is not effective for it.
-To ensure the variable set up is effective, and variable value is reset, close and reopen the CMD you will run GS from, or close and reopen the browser (e.g. Total commander) you are going to run the CMD from.
+To ensure the variable set up is effective, and variable value is reset, close and reopen the CMD you will run the WSO2 product from, or close and reopen the browser (e.g. Total commander) you are going to run the CMD from.